brimoran/Linux-on-ASUS-C101PA/README.md

 We now have a little machine with:

-- Vim for document writing and scripting
+- Vim for writing documents and scripting
 - R for analysis and producing top notch charts
-- LaTeX to create beautiful documents
+- LaTeX to create beautiful documents and HTML dashboards
 - Pandoc to convert between document types
 - Zathura as a light weight pdf viewer
 - Gimp as a powerful graphics editor
 - Libre Office providing a full office suite

-Add this to what the C101PA offers through ChromeOs and Android and we are very close to having the perfect little machine for my needs...
+Add to this all that the C101PA already offers through ChromeOs and Android and we are very close to having the perfect little machine for my needs...
 There are just two things missing:

 ### RStudio

-I'd like to get an RStudio server running on the machine as itt would be great to be able to use RStudio through the Chromebook browser.
-The issue is that RStudio isn't available for ARM processor.
+I'd like to get an RStudio server running on the machine as it would be great to be able to use RStudio through the Chromebook browser.
+The issue is that RStudio isn't available for ARM processors.
 It [looks like someone has had a crack at this](https://github.com/dashaub/ARM-RStudio) but I'm not brave enough to try it out just now.

 ### KeyNote

 I love KeyNote on MacOS.
 It's what made me start to use Macs and it's kept me using them.
 No other presentation software comes close in my opinion.

 For a while I was interested enough by [reveal.js](https://revealjs.com/#/) to create my own templates and delivered a few presentations through it.
-Unfortunately though it is too clunky to use and to share with others.
+Unfortunately though it is a bit clunky to use and to share with others.
+You can't collaborate with anyone unless they know a bit of HTML and most the people I collaborate with on presentations don't.

-The web version of KeyNote itself is still just a little too awkward to use in a browser and in fact states that the browser in this Chromebook in unsupported.
+The web version of KeyNote itself is still just a little too awkward to use in a browser and in fact the service states that the browser in this Chromebook is in fact unsupported.

-If Linux were to ever get a good KeyNote alternative I'd happily jump to a Linux enabled Chromebook.
+If Linux were to ever get a good KeyNote alternative I'd happily jump to a Linux enabled Chromebook as my daily driver.

 Until that happens though, I'd much rather travel with a £250 Chromebook than with a £1,000+ Mac and this set up gets me 95% of the tools that I need.